Sylvia Browne

-Sylvia Celeste Browne (née Shoemaker; October 19, 1936 – November 20, 2013) was an American author who claimed to be a medium with psychic abilities.
+Sylvia Celeste Browne (née Shoemaker; October 19, 1936 – November 20, 2013) was an American writer and self-proclaimed medium and psychic.
 She appeared regularly on television and radio, including on The Montel Williams Show and Larry King Live, and hosted an hour-long online radio show on Hay House Radio.

 Browne frequently made pronouncements that were later found to be false, including those related to missing persons.
-She was also a convicted criminal, having faced theft charges in 1992.
+In 1992, she pleaded no contest to securities fraud.
 Despite the considerable negative publicity, she maintained a large following until her death in 2013.

 Early life

 Sylvia Browne grew up in Kansas City, Missouri, the daughter of William Lee and Celeste (née Coil) Shoemaker.
-Her father held several different jobs, working at times in mail delivery, jewelry sales, and as a vice president of a major freight line.
-Browne was raised mostly as a Catholic, and was said to have an Episcopalian mother, a Lutheran maternal grandmother, Jewish father, and relatives from all these faiths.
+Her father held several different jobs, working at times in mail delivery, jewelry sales, and as a vice president of a freight line.
+Although Browne was raised mostly as a Catholic, she was said to have an Episcopalian mother, a Lutheran maternal grandmother, Jewish father, and relatives from all these faiths.

-Browne claimed she started seeing visions at the age of five, and that her grandmother, who she claimed was also a psychic medium, helped her understand what they meant.
-Browne also claimed her great-uncle was a psychic medium and was "rabid about UFOs".
+Browne said that she started seeing visions at the age of three, and that her grandmother, who she said was also a psychic medium, helped her understand what they meant.
+Browne also said her great-uncle was a psychic medium and was "rabid about UFOs".

 Career

-Browne started to give psychic readings in 1974.
-In 1986, she founded a "Gnostic Christian" church in Campbell, California, known as the Society of Novus Spiritus.
+Browne started working as a psychic in 1973.
+In 1986, she founded a Gnostic Christian church in Campbell, California, known as the Society of Novus Spiritus.
 She was also head of the Sylvia Browne Corporation and Sylvia Browne Enterprises.
 In a 2010 interview, Browne's business manager said that her businesses earned $3 million a year.

-Browne claimed to have observed Heaven and angels.
-She also professed the ability to speak with a spirit guide named "Francine", and to perceive a wide range of "vibrational frequencies".
+Browne said she observed Heaven and angels.
+She also professed the ability to speak with a spirit guide named Francine, and to perceive a wide range of "vibrational frequencies".